Some officials balk at Beckham's plan to uproot golf course for soccer stadium

 Commissioner Willie Gort will be one "no."

-The opposition has a petition promoted by former Mayor Manny Diaz who in his tenure championed the now-loathed Marlins Stadium deal.
+The opposition has a petition promoted by former Mayor Manny Diaz, who in his tenure championed the now-loathed Marlins Park deal.

 "I think we all collectively know that we have our homework to do," Gonzalez said.
 "We have to make sure our residents are taken care of."